Demonstration of Exponential Quantum Speedup with Constant-Depth Compiled Circuits for Simon's Problem: Quantum speedup in a guessing game

 \subsection{Rules of the game}

 We adopt the single-player guessing game introduced in Ref.~\cite{PhysRevX.15.021082}.
-A function $f\colon \{0,1\}^n \to \{0,1\}^n$ satisfying the 2-to-1 condition is drawn uniformly at random and is not revealed to the player, who instead has oracle access to evaluate $f(x)$ for any input $x \in \{0,1\}^n$.
+At the start of each round, a hidden string $b$ is drawn uniformly at random from the allowed set $S$ of nonzero hidden strings for the problem under consideration.
+Conditioned on this $b$, a function $f\colon \{0,1\}^n \to \{0,1\}^n$ is drawn uniformly at random from the set of 2-to-1 functions satisfying $f(x)=f(y)$ if and only if $x=y$ or $x=y\oplus b$.
+The function is not revealed to the player, who instead has oracle access to evaluate $f(x)$ for any input $x \in \{0,1\}^n$.
 The player may perform any number of oracle queries, along with arbitrary classical computation, before submitting a guess for the hidden bitstring $b$.
 The correctness of the guess is then verified, after which a new function is drawn and the game proceeds to the next round.
 The objective of the player is to maximize the number of correct guesses while minimizing the total number of oracle queries.

 The performance of each player is quantified by the average score per oracle query, $\NTS^{-1}$, with a higher value indicating better performance, where

 Here, NTS denotes the \emph{number-of-oracle queries-to-solution}, $\expv{\bullet}$ denotes the expectation value averaged over many rounds of the game, $Q$ is the number of oracle queries per round, and $P$ is the score obtained in a round.
 To discourage uninformed guessing without consulting the oracle, incorrect guesses are penalized by setting $P = 1$ for a correct guess and $P = -p_r / (1 - p_r)$ for an incorrect guess, where $S$ denotes the allowed set of hidden strings and $p_r = 1/|S|$ is the probability that a uniformly random guess is correct.
 In the restricted-HW setting considered below, $|S| = N_w$.